simdjson/simdjson/doc/basics.md

 - Read [our performance notes](performance.md) for advanced topics.
-- The On Demand front-end works best when doing a single pass over the input: avoid calling `count_elements`, `rewind` and similar methods.
+- The On-Demand front-end works best when doing a single pass over the input: avoid calling `count_elements`, `rewind` and similar methods.
 - If you are familiar with assembly language, you may use the online tool godbolt to explore the compiled code.
 The following example may work: [https://godbolt.org/z/xE4GWs573](https://godbolt.org/z/xE4GWs573).
 - Given a field `field` in an object, calling `field.key()` is often faster than `field.unescaped_key()` so if you do not need an unescaped `std::string_view` instance, prefer `field.key()`.
 Similarly, we expect `field.escaped_key()` to be faster than `field.unescaped_key()` even though both return a `std::string_view` instance.
 - For release builds, we recommend setting `NDEBUG` pre-processor directive when compiling the `simdjson` library.
 Importantly, using the optimization flags `-O2` or `-O3` under GCC and LLVM clang does not set the `NDEBUG` directive, you must set it manually (e.g., `-DNDEBUG`).